FriendsOfCake/awesome-cakephp/CONTRIBUTING.md

 * Please search previous suggestions before making a new one, as yours may be a duplicate.
 * Code, comments and documentation need to be in English.
-* Libraries that are PHP 5.3+, Composer-installable, CakePHP-PSR* compliant, tested and documented are preferred.
+* Libraries that are PHP 5.4+, Composer-installable, CakePHP-PSR compliant, tested and documented are preferred.
 * Please make an individual pull request for each suggestion.
 * New categories, or improvements to the existing categorisation are welcome.
 * Keep descriptions short and simple.